dl9pf/meta-flutter/README.md

 Yocto Layer for Google Flutter related projects.

+*_Change Note: To specify the flutter-engine runtime mode add one of the following to DISTRO_FEATURES_*.
+These are consumed by flutter-engne build and to set service start parameters.
+* flutter-release
+* flutter-profile
+* flutter-debug

 Recommended development flow:
 * Build Flutter application using desktop tools
 * Use Flutter Engine Runtime=Debug build confirming it works on target.
 Debug as needed via `flutter attach`
 * Create Yocto Recipe for Flutter application using `flutter-gallery` as template.
 * Add flutter-gallery, selected embedder, flutter-engine runtime=Release to your release image.
 * Image device

 Note: If you get a gray screen running the Gallery app, chances are you don't have `LC_ALL` set.
 Check `/usr/share/locale/` on your target for available locale, and set LC_ALL appropriately.
 Example: `export LC_ALL=en_GB`